unknowncz/PyChat/README.md

 Editable variables:
 ------
 ------
-### Server.py ###
+### Server.properties ###
-serverip - str - IP of server, which will handle messages (if actualserverip is set this ip will only be passed to the client)
+serverip - str - IP of server, which will handle messages (if actualserverip is set this ip will be only passed to the client)

 queueip - str - IP of queue server, which the client will first connect to